Marsha Kennedy: Pondering

 • Google Calendar ICS

-The multi-artist exhibition “SKY” opens February 13 and runs until March 14, 2025 at Dervilia art + design.
-This exhibition highlights the beauty and sublime qualities of the skies.
+The multi-artist exhibition “Colour” opens October 23, and runs until December 20, 2025 at Dervilia art + design.

 View Event →